Bran18/stellar-passkey/README.md

   - `regError`: String message on registration error.
   - `handleRegister`: Function to initiate the registration process.
   - `isRegistered`: Boolean indicating if the user is registered.

+#### `useStellar`

+This hook manages Stellar operations such as deploying contracts and signing transactions.

+- **Returns:**
+  - `onRegister`: Function to handle registration with Stellar.
+  - `onSign`: Function to handle signing of transactions.
+  - `prepareSign`: Function to prepare data for signing.
+  - `deployee`: The current deployee address.
+  - `loadingRegister`: Boolean indicating if registration is in progress.
+  - `loadingSign`: Boolean indicating if signing is in progress.
+  - `loadingDeployee`: Boolean indicating if deployee data is being loaded.
+  - `contractData`: Data related to the deployed contract.

 ## Code Structure